Kylie Jenner: Early life

 Kylie Kristen Jenner was born on August 10, 1997, in Los Angeles, California, the youngest daughter of former Olympic decathlete champion Caitlyn Jenner (then known as Bruce Jenner) (Note: Kris is Kylie's biological mother.
 Caitlyn came out as transgender and transitioned in 2015.) and television personality and businesswoman Kris Jenner (née Houghton).
 Jenner has an older sister, Kendall, and eight older half-siblings.
 From Caitlyn's side of the family, she has three older half-brothers―Burt, Brandon, and Brody Jenner―and one older half-sister Cassandra Marino.
 From Kris' side of the family, Jenner has three older half-sisters―Kourtney, Kim, Khloé―and one older half-brother Rob Kardashian.
-Her parents divorced in 2015, prior to her father's transition.
+Her parents divorced in 2015, prior to Caitlyn's gender transition.

-Jenner attended Sierra Canyon School, where she was also a member of the cheerleading team.
-Jenner claims to have performed in plays while attending school, along with community plays.
+Jenner attended Sierra Canyon School, where she was a member of the cheerleading team.
+She claims to have performed in plays while attending school, along with community plays.
 In 2012, she became homeschooled and enrolled in an at-home education program, from which she graduated with a high school diploma in July 2015 from Laurel Springs School in Ojai, California.

-In February 2007, a sex tape from 2003 featuring her sister Kim Kardashian and her ex-boyfriend R&B singer Ray J, titled Kim Kardashian, Superstar, was leaked, significantly contributing to the Kardashian family's surge in popularity.